-If you have more than one model of toilet in your home, this toilet plunger could be suitable.
+If you have different toilet models in your home, this toilet plunger might be suitable for all of them.
 The Neiko 60166A is a flange plunger with a twist — a graduated suction cup.

 The cup diameter gradually shrinks from 6 to 4 inches in diameter.
-In-between sizes are 5 inches and 4.625 inches.
+The sizes in between are 5 inches and 4.625 inches.

-Although the exterior of the cup is ridged, the interior is smooth to prevent water from getting trapped inside it.
+Although the exterior of the cup is ridged, the interior is smooth to prevent water from being trapped inside it.

 Graduated Suction Cup

-If you’re worried about having to buy several plungers for the different builds of toilets in your home, the Neiko 60166A may save you the expense.
-The varying sizes of the cup mean it should form a secure seal around the majority of toilet drains.
+If you don’t want to buy multiple plungers for the different toilet models in your home, the Neiko 60166A could be an all-in-one solution.
+Its varying cup sizes mean it should form a secure seal around the majority of toilet drains.